tari-project/rfcs/src/RFC-0160_BlockSerialization.md

 within the tari codebase to achieve proper hash domain separation.

 The following functional areas MUST each use a separate hash domain that is unique in the tari codebase:
-- kernel Merkle Mointain Range;
+- kernel Merkle Mountain Range;
-- witness MMR;
-- output MMR;
+- output sparse Merkle tree (Jellyfish Merkle Tree);
-- input MMR;
+- input Merkle root;
 - value encryption.

 To achieve interoperability with other blockchains like Bitcoin and Monero, for example an atomic swap, TariScript MUST